There is always a path to walk on. I can linger as long as I want on the bench. But the path awaits my tread.

-I signed up for her Empowered Brilliant Sexy without knowing what it was, because Ann Evanston said so.
+I signed up for her Empowered Brilliant Sexy without knowing what it was.

 Turns out that we have some overlapping connections.
 Her first spiritual connector is directly linked to Pamelah Landers.
 The woman who pulled me into this energetic space, with whom I took my gift markings class.

 After I got back from my weekend of exploring fingerprints and gift markings, (and yes there is a demarcation in my mind, as if time changed.
 Or I went somewhere.

 My odd conversation in the car with myself, the knowledge shared by the Spirit Guides, that human beings tell themselves stories.